jcartes/CRLFi/README.md

 ## FAQ
 1. Does CRLF injection only affect HTTP/1?
-* Well, no. I found CRLF injection on 2 http/2 enabled website with http2.
+* No, I found CRLF injection on 2 http/2 enabled website with this tool.
 Also checkout this: [CRLF injection in HTTP2](https://security.stackexchange.com/questions/235046/does-http-2-prevent-security-vulnerabilites-like-crlf-injection)